vsuccessai/gpt-researcher-valorai-adapter/NEW_README.md

 1.2 docker-compose -f docker-compose.valor.yml up --build  This will launch only the backend but still will have default front end from python

-# How to launch standalone updated service for Gerardo server:
+# How to launch standalone updated service for Gerardo server LOCAL:

 INFO: Dockerfile.extended - is a general extended Dockerfile that is used for Python backend can also be used for Valor
 1. Execute: uvicorn extended_main:app --reload